STTARR Logo Reseach and Innovation Cores Logo

 Scientific consulting & project management, workshops, user training and facility tours available

-• Our scientists provide comprehensive support throughout study conception, project management, method development, data analysis, and scientific & grant writing
+• Our scientists provide comprehensive support throughout study conception, project management, method development, and data analysis

 • We offer workshops on molecular imaging, user training sessions and facility tours.
 Please contact us for personalized workshop and training opportunities